MScottBlake/mscottblake.github.io/_posts/2025-10-28-terraform-101-resources-and-data-sources.md

 ## Data Sources: Reading What Already Exists

 Data sources are **read-only**.
-They let you query Apple Business Manager for existing information and use it inside your configuration.
 They are declared just like resources, except you use the `data` keyword instead.

-Here are a few examples:
+Here are a few examples of querying Apple Business Manager for existing information:

 ### List all Device Management Services